logzio/logz-docs/_source/user-guide/kibana/log-patterns.md

 Filters
 : Click these to filter for or filter out the logs that match a pattern.
 You'll be taken to the **Logs** tab, where you'll see the logs that match your filter.
+{:.letter-labels}

-  Patterns filters can be used in saved searches, visualizations, and dashboards.
-They can also be pinned across all apps, excluded, and temporarily disabled.
+  Patterns function as filters and can be used in saved searches, visualizations, and dashboards.
+They can also be pinned across all apps, inverted, and temporarily disabled.
+Unlike other filters, Pattern filters cannot be edited.

   ![Patterns filter](https://dytvr9ot2sszz.cloudfront.net/logz-docs/kibana/patterns-filter1.png)

-{:.letter-labels}

 ## Variables

-In the Patterns view, some specifics in the log document are identified as _variables_ and substituted by their variable category name.
-This "simplification" is meant to help identify relevant log patterns without worrying about the particular details.
+In the Patterns view, some specifics in the log document are identified as _variables_ and substituted by their category name.
+The simplification is meant to help identify relevant log patterns without worrying about the particular details.

 Most variables are straightforward categories, including: \\
 `Ip`, `Email`, `Url`, `Number`, `Path`, `Guid`, `Hash`, `Syslogtimestamp`, `Date`